A solo introvert US itinerary without car at Yosemite

 • Shop: All the hotels have several shops—ranging from upscale, affordable, and quirky.
 The Fashion Mall and Miracle Mile are the other standalone shopping options

 • Eat city-themed food: In Paris Las Vegas for example I had the most delicious crepes at La Creperie.
-Each hotel has restaurants matching the theme of the hotel but also wildly popular ones such as Hell’s Kitchen (at Caesar’s Palace), Bazaar meat (The Sahara) and Michael Mina (Bellagio)
+Each hotel has restaurants matching the theme of the hotel but also wildly popular ones such as Hell’s Kitchen (at Caesar’s Palace), Bazaar Meat (The Sahara) and Michael Mina (Bellagio)

 • Watch the hourly shows.
 For example, do not miss the Bellagio Fountain Show or the Circus Circus hourly act.
 List of free shows and attractions here.